QuickSpot/walter-documentation/walter-modem/cpp/sockets.md

 <!-- tabs:end -->

-## enums
+## Enums

 ### `WalterModemSocketProto`

 The protocol that us used by the socket.

 > **WALTER_MODEM_SOCKET_PROTO_TCP** = `0` \
 > use the TCP protocol for the socket \